CAMH works within the community

 The Immigrant and Refugee Mental Health Project (IRMHP)

-The Immigrant and Refugee Mental Health Project (IRMHP) - New on camh.ca.
-IRMHP offers online training, tools and resources to settlement, social and health service professionals working with immigrants and refugees.
+The Immigrant and Refugee Mental Health Project (IRMHP) - IRMHP offers online training, tools and resources to settlement, social and health service professionals working with immigrants and refugees.
 By participating, you’ll gain new knowledge, skills, tools and strategies to apply to your work.
 You’ll have the opportunity to connect and exchange ideas and experiences with hundreds of service providers across Canada and obtain advice from experts in the field.
 All activities are self-paced, so take your time and explore all the elements of the project.

 Health Equity Impact Assessment (HEIA)